rohitmenon2509/Password-Generator/README.md

- This code helps you to randomly pick out the best password for your social accounts .
+  This code helps you to randomly pick out the best password for your social accounts.